Miscellaneous Non-fictional Topics:

 including the ones on the Protocols of the Elders of Zion, and "Die Spinne",

-but excluding the author's equating Palestinians to Philistines.
+but excluding the author's equating Palestinians (modern Arabs) to Philistines

 Judith Koelemeijer,